teja-pola/oocus/README.md

-# Oocus - Stay Focused
+# oocus - Stay Focused

-Oocus is a browser extension that helps you stay focused by blurring distracting content on social media platforms.
+oocus is a browser extension that helps you stay focused by blurring distracting content on social media platforms.
 It allows you to focus on what's important by hiding distracting elements like thumbnails, posts, and videos, while keeping the navigation and search functionality accessible.

 ## Features